Samworth27/T2A1/README.md

 ---

 ## Q11 - Describe the manipulative aspects of the relational database model.
-Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.
+Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database

+### CRUD

+The 4 basic operations that can be carried out in a relational database follow the CRUD pattern.

+* Create
+* Read
+* Update
+* Delete

+The most important part of implementing all of these operations (except Create) is the selection of the data upon which the operation is performed on.

+### Relational Algebra

+Most relational DBMS rely on relational algebra as the foundation (query language like SQL especially).
+Relational algebra takes multiple inputs in the form of data relations and output a singular data relation.
+Relational algebra draws some of its operators from set theory (union, intersection, difference and cartesian product) but with extra constraints.
+In addition to these operations, relational algebra also includes the Projection (select only certain attributes), Selection (SQL SELECT Query), Rename and Join operations.

 ---